khofstadter/bcmi-2-3-nf-sessions-appendix/README.md

-# Supporting Material for Neurofeedback Sessions
+# Appendix for Neurofeedback Sessions Project

 This repository contains information for my Neurofeedback Sessions project testing auditory entrainment and neurofeedback in my doctoral research.